Myths That Lead To Punishment II

 Myth #11 I can't just NOT tell my horse what to do.
 Winning comes down to fractions of a second!

 As we discussed in myth #8 in my last post, humans have been training animals for a long time now using exclusively positive reinforcement to do far more complex things than we ever ask of our horses.
 I mean, we can train massive marine animals to station themselves voluntarily for medical procedures and then hold perfectly still without sedation for the entire thing!

 We can also train them to do long and complex "performances" that resemble our jumper and barrel racing courses very closely, though in many cases the marine animal's is more difficult!
-I've even seen people train gold fish to do little courses, chickens too!
+I've even seen people train goldfish to do little courses, chickens too!
 And if you're worried about speed, have you ever watched an agility dog competition?
-Almost every trainer you watch there is training with positive reinforcement, those competitions come down to the fraction of a second too.
+Almost every trainer you watch there is training with positive reinforcement, those competitions come down to a fraction of a second too.
 It's VERY intense and VERY competitive.